reidHoruff/Checkmate/README.md

 	//also returns a boolean representign weather or not all checkmate objects were satisfied
 	$().checkmate('validate');

-##Validating A set of checkmate objects
+##Validating a Set of Checkmate Objects
 	$("#first-name").checkmate({
 		match: /^[a-zA-Z]{2,}$/,
 	});